letingz/letingz/README.md

 ### Hi there 👋

-- 🌱 I’m working on studies on 1. healthcare and 2. privacy.
+- 🌱 I’m currently working on studies in healthcare and privacy.
 - ⚡ Fun fact: A gamer.
 Recent recommendation: [Dyson Sphere Program](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).
      - One sentence description: _It shows me how marvelous our universe is and how complex logistics could be..._
 <!--